-OZ Minerals project funding Under the terms of the prior agreement, OZ Minerals had advanced total exploration funding of \$5,593,373 directly to the Company to fund joint venture earn-in expenditures in addition to funds they had expended directly.
-As at February 28, 2019 and August 31, 2018, all of these funds had been expended.
+OZ Minerals project funding

+Under the terms of the prior agreement, OZ Minerals had advanced total exploration funding of \$5,593,373 directly to the Company to fund joint venture earnin expenditures in addition to funds they had expended directly.
+As at May 31, 2019 and August 31, 2018, all of these funds had been previously expended.